multiversx/mx-sdk-py-cli/CLI.md

 ----------------
-new                            Create a new Smart Contract project based on a template. templates                      List the available Smart Contract templates. build                          Build a Smart Contract project using the appropriate buildchain. clean                          Clean a Smart Contract project. test                           Run scenarios (tests). report                         Print a detailed report of the smart contracts.
+new                            Create a new Smart Contract project based on a template. templates                      List the available Smart Contract templates. build                          Build a Smart Contract project. clean                          Clean a Smart Contract project. test                           Run scenarios (tests). report                         Print a detailed report of the smart contracts.